Remember when people first started using “google” as a verb?

-To offer these travel incentives, Airbnb had to open up their wallet and pay some cold-hard-cash.
-When a traveler got a credit for accommodations, Airbnb still had to pay the host.
+To offer these travel incentives, Airbnb had to open up their wallets and pay some cold-hard-cash.
+When a traveler got credit for accommodations, Airbnb still had to pay the host.

 With this double-sided reward model, Airbnb was (and still is) putting their money where their mouth is betting that once customers try their service, they’ll return.
 Otherwise, Airbnb is just tossing money out the window.

 If you’re confident in your product or service model — as Airbnb was — taking this sort risk just might be worth it, as the reward can be so sweet.